quacksouls/lyf/doc/organize.md

    less equivalent to using the `for...of` statement.
 The `.forEach()` method expects a function that takes 2 parameters in this order: value and key.

-The following example use the above techniques to traverse the entries of a map.
+The following example uses the above techniques to traverse the entries of a map.

 ```js
 // map-walk.js